CAMELS rating system: Liquidity risk

 Liquidity risk is the risk of not being able to efficiently meet present and future cash flow needs without adversely affecting daily operations.
 Liquidity is evaluated on the basis of the credit union's ability to meet its present and anticipated cash flow needs, such as, funding loan demand, share withdrawals, and the payment of liabilities and expenses.
 Liquidity risk also encompasses poor management of excess funds.

 The examiner considers the current level of liquidity and prospective sources of liquidity compared to current and projected funding needs.
 Funding needs include loan demand, share withdrawals, and the payment of liabilities and expenses.
 Examiners review reliance on short-term, volatile sources of funds, including any undue reliance on borrowings; availability of assets readily convertible into cash; and technical competence relative to liquidity and cash flow management.
 Examiners also review the impact of excess liquidity on the credit union's net interest margin, which is an indicator of interest rate risk.

-The cornerstone of a strong liquidity management system is the identification of the credit union's key risks and a measurement system to assess those risks.
+A liquidity management system requires the identification of the credit union's key risks and a measurement system to assess those risks.

 Key factors to consider in evaluating the liquidity management include: